 We help both non-custodial and custodial parents set, compel, and revise child support orders across the Teller, Pueblo, and El Paso counties.
-Even in complex scenarios, our law firm will help you get to a resolution that allows your child to get the support they are entitled to.
+Even in complex scenarios, our Colorado Springs family lawyers will help you get to a resolution that allows your child to get the support they are entitled to.

 What Does Child Support Cover?

 The purpose of child support is to cover the basic needs of a child.
 This encompasses clothes on their back, food, and a roof over their head(s).
 To be specific, a Court will take into consideration the following child care expenses when ascertaining the amount of support: grooming and clothing, utilities, rent or mortgage, vacations, entertainment, groceries and household expenses, transport costs including gas and insurance and any other pertinent expenses the child would have gotten if the parents had not broken up.
 Maintaining the lifestyle of the child, in this case, is key.

 On top of basic payments, there are multiple categories given the special privilege and need the contribution of one or both parties to the basic child support obligation.
 These include uncovered medical costs, childcare, health insurance premiums, educational expenses, extracurricular expenses, and other times camp.